isabelredtzer/katakoda-scenarios/maven-selenium/step4.md

 Now you can run `mvn compile`{{execute}} and `mvn test`{{execute}} to see your test in action!

-And after that, go ahead and try out using the WebDriver Test!
+# Test WebDrivers locally
-This is not supported by Katacoda so to make sure you've understood all the steps - repeat them locally and add the following code to your AppTest.java file!
+And after that, go ahead and try out using the WebDriver Test! 🎉 This is not supported by Katacoda so to make sure you've understood all the steps - repeat them locally and add the following code to your AppTest.java file!